mymindstorm/setup-emsdk/README.md

   uses: actions/cache@v1
   id: cache # This is important!
   with:
-    # Set to the same folder as store-actions-cache (more below)
+    # Set to the same folder as actions-cache-folder (more below)
     path: 'emsdk-cache'
     # Set the end bit to emsdk version
     key: ${{ runner.os }}-emsdk-1.38.40

-- name: Setup emsdk (cache not found)
+- name: Setup emsdk (use cache if found, create otherwise)
   uses: mymindstorm/setup-emsdk@v2
-  if: steps.cache.outputs.cache-hit != 'true'
   with:
     # Make sure to set a version number!
     version: 1.38.40
     # This is the name of the cache folder.
     # The cache folder will be placed in the build directory,
     #  so make sure it doesn't conflict with anything!
-    store-actions-cache: 'emsdk-cache'
+    actions-cache-folder: 'emsdk-cache'
+    # If cache-hit evaluates to 'true', the 'actions/cache@v1'
+    #  did find the cache and it is used as such.
+In any other
+    #  case, the data will instead be copied to the given
+    #  directory and automatically cached after the build
+    cache-hit: ${{steps.cache.outputs.cache-hit}}
     # This stops it from using tc.cacheDir since we are using
     #  actions/cache.
-    no-cache: true

-- name: Setup emsdk (cache found)
-  uses: mymindstorm/setup-emsdk@v2
-  if: steps.cache.outputs.cache-hit == 'true'
-  with:
-    # Make sure to set a version number!
-    version: 1.38.40
-    # Set to the same folder as store-actions-cache
-    actions-cache-folder: 'emsdk-cache'
     no-cache: true

 - name: Verify